 WADI is a device that measures radiation levels while water is placed under the sun in PET bottles.
 A happy smiley face in the display indicates the point at which the water has been in the sun long enough to kill bacteria.

-Goal 6: Clean water and sanitation
+SDG 6: Clean Water and Sanitation

-WADI is manufactured by Helioz GmbH in Austria
+WADI is manufactured by Helioz GmbH in Austria.

 5000 units distributed as of 2013.

-Range or value of outlet turbidity levels (NTU)
+Effluent turbidity levels (NTU)

 WADI continuously measures the sun’s radiation and compares these measurements with scientifically tested data.
 As soon as the incident UV-dose reaches that of the reference value stored in WADI, the device indicates happy face.